 I tend to hang out on the HF CW bands with an occasional effort on SSB just to make sure the microphone is working, with a little RTTY thrown in from time to time.
 My peak contest success came in 1991 when I won the ARRL DX Contest from HK0/N3JT.
 I am active in the CW Operators' Club (CWops) and am a member of the First Class CW Operators Club (FOC).

-The rig is a K3, Acom 2000A, Skyhawk tribander at 24m, a Cushcraft 3-band WARC rotatable dipole at 26m, a Cushcraft 2 ele 40m beam at 28m and LF dipoles.
-For more fotos, go to www.n3jt.com.
+The Virginia rig is a K3, Acom 2000A, Skyhawk tribander at 24m, a Cushcraft 3-band WARC beam at 26m, a Cushcraft 2 ele 40m beam at 28m and LF dipoles.
+The Florida station is a K3 and Cushcraft R9 vertical, with an Ameritron AL-80B at the ready.
+For more fotos of the Virginia station, go to www.n3jt.com.

 A new addition is an M2 5el beam on 6m attached to the chimney, about 35 feet off the ground.
 This new activation on 6m follows a 45-year hiatus following failure of a 6m halo antenna bumper mount on my dad's car in 1964.
 My recollection is of people pointing toward the back of the car as we went by.
 I kept the halo for many years as a momento but it disappeared in the move our current QTH on 2001.